red-data-tools/red-data-tools.github.io/index.md

   1. Collaborate across the Ruby community

      * We collaborate with the Ruby community and other communities.
-For example, we use Apache Arrow, shared with many languages, and join in the development of Apache Arrow to share benefits.
+For example, we use Apache Arrow, shared with many languages, and join in development of Apache Arrow to share benefits.

   2. Acting rather than blaming